Abdel-Raouf/Data-Pipeline-With-Airflow/README.md

 This operator has the folloing parameters:

-* redshift_conn_id - The connection ID of the Amazon Redshift connection configured in Apache Airflow.
+- redshift_conn_id - The connection ID of the Amazon Redshift connection configured in Apache Airflow.
 Defaults to 'redshift'.
-* table_{i}(table_1 -> table_7) - from one to the seventh tables names to apply checks on.
+- data_quality_checks - is a list of dictionaries with the criteria we need to test against.

 ## Airflow subDAG: